cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 ## Decision

-We think that providing Rosetta support to the Cosmos SDK will add value to all the developers and Cosmos SDK based chains in the ecosystem.
+We think that adding Rosetta API support to the Cosmos SDK will bring value to all the developers and Cosmos SDK based chains in the ecosystem.

 ## Architecture